JonHarrison/react-portfolio/README.md

 ## Description

-This project is the initial scaffolding for your first React portfolio site.
+This project is the initial scaffolding for my first React portfolio site as a single page application using react-router for navigation.

 ## Table of Contents
 1. [Installation](#installation)